What Is Data Encryption and How to Use It for Digital Security

 2. When data is ‘in transit’

-Any time you send data from one place to another, there is a risk of interception by an unauthorized user, whether it be in an email, via the web or even through traditional mail.
-Encrypting data means even if it is intercepted by an unintended user, it can’t be understood.
+Any time you send data from one place to another, there is a risk of interception by an unauthorized user.
+By encrypting data, you can minimize the adverse consequences of interception by scammers.

 Everyday examples of data encryption

-One of the earliest forms of encryption is known as ‘symbol replacement’ and was widely used by the militaries in Ancient Greece and Rome.
-The Caesar Cipher was a system where each letter in the original message or ‘plaintext’ was replaced by a letter situated in a certain number of positions later in the alphabet.
+One of the earliest forms of encryption is known as ‘symbol replacement’, which was widely used by the militaries in Ancient Greece and Rome.
+The Caesar Cipher was a system where each letter in the original message or ‘plaintext’ was replaced by a letter situated a certain number of positions later in the alphabet.
 You might recall playing similar code-cracking games as a kid.

 Of course, today, data encryption is far more advanced.
-Its use is also incredibly widespread.
-It’s likely protecting your data right now without you even being aware of it.
+Its use is also incredibly widespread and is likely protecting your data right now without you even being aware of it.

-Some examples of common everyday uses of encryption are:
+Some examples of common uses of encryption are:

 - Messaging apps - messenger apps such as WhatsApp have enabled end-to-end encryption.
-This means if cybercriminals were to breach WhatsApp, they couldn’t decrypt your conversation data.
+If cybercriminals breach WhatsApp, they won’t be able to decrypt your messages

-- Data ‘at rest’ - responsible organizations holding data on computers or on storage devices will ensure it is encrypted.
+- Data ‘at rest’ - responsible organizations always encrypt data they store

-While organizations usually encrypt vast quantities of data they have stored, you might also want to encrypt any data you have ‘at rest’ on your own personal computer.
-If so, check out this guide on how to encrypt files and folders on your Mac.
+While organizations usually encrypt vast quantities of any data they store, you might also want to encrypt the files and folders on your Mac.
 Our guide on data encryption for Mac will get you started.

 Why is data encryption important?